HerschaLo/GridFS-file-tree-manager/README.md

 GridFS-folder-manager
 =====
 A small package for creating and interacting with folder trees for files stored in MongoDB using GridFS.
+Documentation can be found here: https://herschalo.github.io/GridFS-folder-manager/

 ```javascript
 import FolderTree from "GridFS-folder-manager"